Ontario Liberal Party: Loss of party status and third party

 On December 2, 2023, the Ontario Liberal Party elected Bonnie Crombie, the then-mayor of Mississauga, as the next leader of the party, defeating MP Nate Erskine-Smith, MP Yasir Naqvi, and MPP Ted Hsu.

 On September 21, 2024, the Ontario Liberal Party unveiled their new logo alongside their slogan, "More for You."

 In the 2025 election, the Liberals garnered 30% of the vote, their highest total since losing government in 2018, winning 14 seats and gaining official party status in the Ontario Legislature.
 Party leader Bonnie Crombie was defeated in the riding of Mississauga East—Cooksville.

-Following the election, the party executive unanimously voted in support of Bonnie Crombie remaining as party leader.
-Despite that support, a new grassroots group, the New Leaf Liberals, organized to push for Crombie's removal as leader.
-On September 14, 2025, Crombie received 57% percent support in a leadership review vote during the party's annual general meeting.
-This was above the 50% threshold required to remain as leader but below the 66% threshold the New Leaf Liberals had pushed for.
-Immediately following the vote, she stated her intention to remain as leader, but hours later announced she would resign upon the selection of a successor.
-Liam Gill, a prominent member of the New Leaf Liberals, attributed Crombie's unpopularity among young voters who created the group to her inability to sell a vision of a better future to voters, focusing instead on promising marginal improvements to public services.
+Following the election, the party executive unanimously voted in support of Bonnie Crombie remaining as party leader, while scheduling a leadership review at the party's annual general meeting on September 12–14, 2025.
+Crombie received 57% percent support in the vote, above the 50% support required by the party's constitution, but short of the 60%–67% many in the party had been calling for.
+Crombie initially announced that she would be staying on as leader, but hours after the results were announced issued a statement that she planned to resign upon the selection of a new leader.
+She formally resigned as leader on January 14, 2026, with a successor to be chosen at a later date.
+John Fraser was again named interim leader until the 2026 leadership election.